Karyum/react-math-keyboard/README.md

 | `size?: "small" \| "medium"`                    | `"medium"`    | Shorthand to change the padding of the input                                                                                                                                                                                                                            |
 | `rootElementId?: string`                        | `undefined`   | By default, the keyboard applies a padding bottom on the \<body\> in order to not overflow the input.
 You can use this prop to set this padding on another element than the body.
 For example, you can target Nextjs' root element by doing rootElementId = "\_\_next". |
 | `fullWidth?: boolean`                           | `true`        | Shorthand for `width="100%"`                                                                                                                                                                                                                                            |

-## Contributing

-Don't hesitate to give feedback, and any contribution is welcomed !